Logo: small map of Scotland

 Lochgilphead is the administrative centre of Argyll and Bute.
 It lies at the head of Loch Gilp, an arm of Loch Fyne.
 It is also the chief town of mid-Argyll, an area which extends west from Loch Fyne to the Atlantic Ocean.
 Lochgilphead is a planned town in the style of Inveraray and Bowmore on Islay.
 There are tourist services in the town and a range of places to stay.

 North of Lochgilphead is the most important collection of historic sites on mainland Scotland.
-Kilmartin Glen, has 350 ancient monuments, some dating back 5,000 years.
+Kilmartin Glen, has over 800 ancient monuments, some dating back as far as 5,000 years.
 Of particular note is the ancient fortress of the Scots at Dunadd.
-The village of Kilmartin with its Museum of Ancient Culture sits at the heart of this amazing landscape.
+The village of Kilmartin sits at the heart of this amazing landscape.
+Within this area we have individual features about Kilmartin Museum, Kilmartin Church, Kilmartin Scuptured Stones, Temple Wood, Nether Largie Standing Stones, Nether Largie South Cairn, Dunchraigaig Cairn, and Ri Cruin Cairn.
+A mile to the north of Kilmartin is the imposing ruin of Carnasserie Castle.

 Driving Tours: Part of the area is included in our Oban & Inveraray Driving Tour.